snarfed/beautifulsoup/doc/source/index.rst

 Beautiful Soup 3 used Python's ``SGMLParser``, a module that was deprecated and removed in Python 3.0.
 Beautiful Soup 4 uses ``html.parser`` by default, but you can plug in lxml or html5lib and use that instead.
-Until ``html.parser`` is improved to handle real-world HTML better, that's what I recommend you do.
-See `Be sure to install a good parser!`_
+See `Choosing a parser`_ for a comparison.

 Method names
 ^^^^^^^^^^^^